dram1964/cloudarchitect/docs/ml/aml.md

 too large, the minimal cost can be missed entirely.
 Finding the optimal step-size requires experimentation.

+Once a Model has been trained, it can be saved and deployed.
+Inference is the process of running the trained model against data that it hasn't seen to produce outputs.

 Machine Learning training can be either supervised or unsupervised.
 Supervised learning assesses a model's performance by comparing its estimates to the correct answer (labels).
 Unsupervised training only uses